We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-The much smaller Cloud Intelligence business saw growth of 3%, where the group's reducing exposure to less-lucrative project-based contracts.
-The international ecommerce business grew by 44%, led by AliExpress.
+The much smaller Cloud Intelligence business saw growth of 3%, The international ecommerce business grew 45% to $3.8bn.
+Growth was driven by AliExpress.
+The group’s logistics division, Cainiao, saw a 30% increase, with revenue reaching $3.4bn.

-Despite the higher revenue, operating profit fell 36% to $3.2bn, and free cash flow fell 31% to $8.0bn.
-There was net cash of $69bn as at the end of the period.
+Despite the higher revenue, operating profit fell 3% to $2.0bn, reflecting higher costs.
+Increased investment in Alibaba Cloud also meant free cash flow fell by 52% to $2.1bn.
+There was net cash of $47.2bn as at the end of March.

 Our view

 The path to a sustained demand rebound is unclear.
 And that's partly why the group's making inroads to spin off various businesses, which could unlock value.
-This includes separate IPOs of its grocery and logistics divisions.
+This includes separate IPOs of its various divisions.
 We are however relieved to hear that the cloud business is no longer on the auction lot.
-This would have marked the loss of a growth opportunity.
+This would have marked the loss of a growth opportunity (more on that later).
 The wider attempts to streamline the business are still the right moves in our view.

 The Chinese giant is responsible for multiple businesses across e-commerce, digital media and entertainment, logistics and cloud computing, to name just a few.